sinfomicien/mysql2_chef_gem/README.md

 -----
 This cookbook is concerned with the installation of the `mysql2` Rubygem into Chef's gem path.
-Installation into other Ruby environments, or installation of related gems such as `mysql2` are outside the scope of this cookbook.
+Installation into other Ruby environments, or installation of related gems such as `mysql` are outside the scope of this cookbook.

 Requirements